 Casablanca’s Biggest Festivals

 Another major attraction for music lovers is Jazzablanca, another long-running annual festival dedicated to showcasing both up-and-coming and globally established jazz artists.
-Over the course of nine days, attendees can listen to tens of concerts with the main stages located at Casa-Anfa Racecourse and Place des Nations Unies.
-Jazzablanca has traditionally been held in April, although the dates for the 2019 festival fell in July.
+Over the course of nine days, attendees can listen to concerts with the main stages located at Casa-Anfa Racecourse and Place des Nations Unies.
+Jazzablanca has traditionally been held in April.

 Religious festivals, including Eid al-Fitr (held to celebrate the end of Ramadan) and Eid al-Adha (which commemorates Ibrahim’s willingness to follow Allah’s command to sacrifice his son) are also held annually but on dates that change according to the Islamic calendar.